EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - effective and efﬁcient, that is, does not require to import the whole data every time;
 - should not open the door to inferences.

-The most used approaches for granting gine-grained access are:
+The most used approaches for granting fine-grained access are:
 - **Keyword-based searches directly on the encrypted data**: supported by speciﬁc cryptographic techniques;

 ![[FineGrainedAccessApproach1.png]]